Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_49.md

 + **ego** is the archetype of the **conscious mind**
 + **Self** is the *sacred second self*
-    + the idos of the idos / archetype of the archetype
+    + the idos of the idos / archetype of the archetypes
     + the virtual engine regulating the self-organization of the psyche as a whole
     + functioning and developing merged
         + aspirational